Your crew is taking photos. Probably hundreds a week. The problem isn’t the photos.

 If adoption stalls, find out why — it’s usually a training gap or a genuine usability issue, not resistance to the concept.

 The goal isn’t perfect use of every feature.
-It’s consistent documentation that eliminates the costly problems you identified when you started looking for a solution in the first place.
+It’s consistent documentation that allows you to monitor job progress and eliminates the costly problems you identified when you started looking for a solution in the first place.

 No phone tag, no delays, no pulling crews off the job.